soz-live/.github/profile/README.md

 **SOZ-LIVE** is a CAD extension, written in Lisp.

-For information on the project, visit the soz-live [website](https://www.soz-live.com).
+For information on the project, visit the [website](https://www.soz-live.com).